-Last, there have been (partial) mechanizations of the meta-theory of LF (Urban et al., 2011; Cave & Pientka, 2018), in particular showing completeness of the type-directed equivalence algorithm which relies on a Kripke-logical relation.
+Last, there have been mechanizations of the meta-theory of equivalence checking in the simply-typed lambda calculus and in LF (Narboux & Urban, 2008; Cave & Pientka, 2018; Urban et al., 2011; Cheney & Momigliano, 2017), in particular showing completeness of the type-directed equivalence algorithm relying on a Kripke-logical relation in Nominal Isabelle and Beluga.
 The mechanization of this problem in Beluga follows to a large extent the same ideas highlighted in the solution for the strong normalization proof.
-In contrast, Urban et al. (2011) describe a mechanization in Isabelle using nominal logic which "required identifying and proving a number of standard properties of simultaneous substitutions".
-It would be indeed interesting to compare more closely a mechanization of our SN challenge in nominal logic.